(viewed best in landscape mode on mobile devices)

 What are the weaknesses of this system?

-An attempt has been made to standardise the scoring, however there are elements that cannot be entirely accounted for such as; inaccurate race climb/distance figures, terrain, weather on the day and climb severity.
+An attempt has been made to standardise the scoring, however there are elements that cannot be entirely accounted for such as; inaccurate race climb/distance figures and climb severity.
 All of these can affect a runner’s time.
 This means that some races that may appear comparable can produce differing scores for a similar perceived effort/performance.
 So the advice is to take part in as many of the scheduled races as possible to seek out the best rewards.

 All FRA Members will know and have this list of kit, which is mandatory for all; Class A Long and Class B Medium & Long races.
 While most races in our area will not specify carrying all this equipment, particularly in summer, the organisers of all races reserve the right to mandate kit (and in some cases are forced to by changes in the weather).
 So always take full kit with you to race venues.
-Failure to do so may exclude you from racing and the organiser’s decision is final:
+Failure to do so may exclude you from racing and the organiser’s decision is final (click image to enlarge):

 All these items can be found at very competitive prices at Go Outdoors on Ascot Drive or from Decathlon next to Ikea (nr Nottingham) or from their website: Decathlon